hotwax/oms-documentation/documents/retail-operations/job-manager/troubleshooting/duplicate-job-scheduled.md

    - Open the Job Manager app in HotWax Commerce.
    - Navigate to the Job Manager > `Order` page (for the example provided).
 For example, If the duplicacy arises in another area like Brokering, navigate to the corresponding section, such as `Job Manager` > Brokering.
 2. **Identify Duplicated Jobs:**
    - Traverse all jobs and identify those with overlapping schedules.
-For example, `Approve Order` is scheduled every 5 minutes, and `Approve Sales Order" is scheduled every 15 minutes.
+For example, `Approve Order` is scheduled every 5 minutes, and `Approve Sales Order` is scheduled every 15 minutes.
+   - Duplicated jobs can also be identified by disabling the job with the exception.
+If the job is disabled once and it is still visible as scheduled after refreshing the page, then the job was duplicated.

 #### Resolve the Issue:
 1. **Compare Jobs:**